 - Drain Disablement

-Other pool safety solutions include have two main pool drains.
+Other pool safety solutions include having two main pool drains.
 This makes it virtually impossible for one child to cover both drains.

 Your Action Steps

 If you own a residential pool, it’s important to have a licensed professional inspect your pool for these safety measures.
 If your pool is newer than 2007, most likely, your home will already have anti-entrapment pool drains and other safety barriers.
 However, to be on the safe side, you should have a qualified professional take a look.

 If you know for sure you do not have an anti-entrapment pool drain, you can purchase one from Amazon, like this 8-inch one below.
 Just be sure you purchase one that is the right size for your drain.

 Moreover, it’s so important when in public spaces that you are watching your children and even looking for these pool safety features.
 This is including at your neighborhood’s clubhouse pool!

 Please take the time to share this message with others.
 More awareness of the cause will help save lives.
 In all, complete these steps: